 Action Village Azodin Epic Paintball Gun Package Kit

 This gun comes in a kit with a mask, tank, harness and more.
 The Azodin Kaos pump action paintball marker is a low to mid level pump action paintball marker is reliable and well designed.

 The marker fires quietly, and the pump is smooth.
-The gun feels like a much more expensive gun, and indeed, is one of the best in its price range.
+The gun feels like a much more expensive gun, and indeed, is one of the best in its budget.

-- Great pump action, comparable to much higher priced guns.
+- Great pump action, comparable to much more expensive guns.

 - This kit comes with a CO2 tank, paintball harness, 140 round paintball pod, a mask and squeegee, tool kit and spare parts.